-Dr. Romy Jaster is a research associate for theoretical philosophy at Humboldt- Universität zu Berlin.
-She studied philosophy and linguistics, and got her PhD from Humboldt University for a thesis on abilities.
-During her studies and her PhD she spent time at the University of Notre Dame (USA), the École normale supérieure (Paris) and the Australian National
+Dr. Romy Jaster is a research associate for theoretical philosophy at Humboldt-Universität zu Berlin.
+She studied philosophy and linguistics and got her PhD from Humboldt-Universität for a thesis on abilities.
+During her studies and her PhD she spent time at the University of Notre Dame (USA), the École normale supérieure (Paris) and the Australian National University (Canberra).

-University (Canberra).
-Dr. Romy Jaster was a fellow of the German Academic Scholarship Foundation and of the Carl and Max Schneider Foundation and has multiple years of teaching experience in academia.
+Dr. Romy Jaster was a fellow of the German Academic Scholarship Foundation and of the Carl and Max Schneider Foundation.
+She has multiple years of teaching experience in academia.

 Psychpathology”, she analyzes the concept of mental disorder and its relation to the concepts of bodily disorder and social deviance.
 She is in the final stages of the writing process.
 She has many years of experience in teaching, not only in philosophy but also in psychology.
-In 2011, she received the Humboldt Award by the Humboldt-University Berlin for her bachelor thesis “Emotions as Dispositions.
+In 2011 she received the Humboldt Award by the Humboldt-Universität zu Berlin for her bachelor thesis “Emotions as Dispositions.
 A Critical Discussion of Richard Wollheim’s Theory of Emotions”.

 Dr. Friederike Schmitz